durrantmm/mustache/README.md

     cd mustache

-And create the new conda environment with
+Install the mustache conda environment and other dependencies with

-    conda env create -f envs/environment.yml
+    bash install.sh

 Now activate the environment with